ipereziriarte/joke-book/README.md

 ### Prerequisites
 This apps is built using jetpack compose.
-In order to run it you will need to download the latest version of [Android Studio Canary](https://developer.android.com/studio/preview)
+In order to run it you will need to download the latest version of [Android Studio Canary](https://developer.android.com/studio/preview) This project was coded using Android Studio Artic Fox 2020.3.1 Canary 15 and gradle plugin 7.0.0-Alpha15.

 It will also require to have the latest gradle version (>7.0 and auto installed with the gradle wrapper)